July 30, 2018

 - Freedom of change – The continuous task updating allows the team to prioritize the tasks.
-In this way, the new iterations and backlogs can be planned for next sprint/iteration.
+In this way, the new iterations and backlogs can be planned for the next sprint/iteration.
 Because of constant refinement in the sprint, the team gets updated about every process and hence, increases the work quality and business value.

 - Improvement of Quality – Agile divides the work into different sprints such that every unit is manageable and with better quality.
 In every iteration, testing and reviews are done so that in the next iteration the previous errors do not repeat.
-Hence, the quality of work is improved.
+Hence, the quality of the work is improved.

 Mitigating Risk in Software Development